connectrpc/connect-dart/.github/RELEASING.md

   top that explains it for users.
 - If the release includes a very long list of changes, consider breaking the changelist up with the sections "Enhancements", "Bugfixes", "Breaking changes".
-- If the release includes changes specific to a npm package, group and explain the changelist in according separate sections.
+- If the release includes changes specific to a dart library, group and explain the changelist in according separate sections.